 The medium you work with defines the nature of easel you are looking for.
-If you are a professional artist specialized in watercolour, it is ideal to have a horizontally laid easel.
+If you are a professional artist specialized in watercolor, it is ideal to have a horizontally laid easel.
 But for artists who paint with oils, the canvas needs to be kept vertical.
 It is the same with those who are into pastels so that it makes it easy for the dust to fall.
-Oil painting will take more time to dry compared to other mediums.
+The oil painting will take more time to dry compared to other mediums.
 Using vertical easels will help to avoid the amount of dust falling on oil paintings.

 Types Of Artist Easels

 There are a lot of options available to professional artists when it comes to choosing an easel.
 Here I am listing some of the accepted ones.

 A-Frame (For beginners)

 It is the most popular type of easel used and is perfect for those who are new into painting.
 It could be used for different canvas sizes.
 The sliding bar helps to adjust the canvas boards easily.

 These easels are usually used in art institutions and classes.
 Bench easels demand some floor space and are commonly used for painting with a subject while looking at it.

 Tabletop artist easels are mainly considered best for small paintings and are very small compared to other easels.
 It can be accommodated in studios where space is a major challenge!

 Single Mast artist easels are cost-effective with a comparatively smaller size.
 With a unique design, most of the artists admire these easels for its capacity to hold large-sized canvases.

 You can fold this easel to the size of a suitcase.
 French-style is often easy to carry and hence suitable for Plein air painting artists.